Many trapped in Florida as Ian heads toward South Carolina

 She said her 4-year-old daughter grabbed her hand and said: “I’m scared too, but it’s going to be OK.”
 The girl was right.
 The storm ripped away patio screens and snapped a palm tree in the yard, Bartley said, but left the roof intact and her family unharmed.

 Authorities confirmed at least one Florida death — a 72-year-old man in Deltona who fell into a canal while using a hose to drain his pool in the heavy rain, the Volusia County Sheriff’s Office said.
-Two other storm deaths were reported in Cuba.
+Two other storm deaths were reported in Cuba after Ian struck the island nation earlier.

-Lee County Sheriff Carmine Marceno said his office was scrambling to respond to thousands of 911 calls, but many roads and bridges in Fort Myers and the surrounding area were impassable.
+Lee County Sheriff Carmine Marceno said his office was scrambling to respond to thousands of 911 calls, but many roads and bridges in Fort Myers and the surrounding area remain impassable.

 Emergency crews sawed through toppled trees to reach stranded people.
-Many in the hardest-hit areas were unable to call for help because of electrical and cellular outages.
+Many in the hardest-hit areas were unable to call for help amid widespread electrical and cellular outages.

 “Portable towers are on the way for cell service.
 Chances are your loved ones do not have ability to contact you,” said the sheriff’s office in Collier County, which includes Naples.
 “We can tell you as daylight reveals the aftermath, it’s going to be a hard day.”